 Dairy products (grassfed) – dairy is still the best source of dietary calcium and vitamin K2, but there are things we have to be careful about.
 Dairy from factory farmed cows has very low vitamin K2 and other fat soluble vitamins.
 The pasteurization and homogenization makes it difficult to digest.
 Some people are intolerant to dairy, so watch out as it can cause an inflammatory response, which is not healthy for bones.
 Seek out aged cheeses, grassfed ghee, grassfed butter and raw milk for the most calcium and nutrients.

-Leafy greens – Kale, bok choy, spinach and collard greens are good sources of calcium.
-Serve these with a source of vitamin K2, such as pastured eggs, melted butter or ghee.
+Leafy greens – Kale, dandelion, turnip greens, mustard greens, swiss chard, bok choy, spinach and collard greens are good sources of calcium.
+Keep in mind however that leafy greens have calcium, but some are also high in oxalates, which block the absorption of this mineral.
+Broccoli, kale, and mustard greens are free of oxalates, so calcium from these vegetables is absorbed by up to 65%.
+Serve leafy greens with a source of vitamin K2, such as pastured eggs, melted butter or ghee.

 Blackstrap molasses – You can use this as a substitute for sugar.
 A tablespoon contains 8% of the daily value of calcium.